In this week’s video, EPFR’s Steve Muzzlewhite discusses key economic data and the consequences that this may have for fund flows and allocations.

 Behind the headline number, however, was a marked shift from active to passive management.

-Global Navigator: Flow history repeats itself as 2022 closes
+Flow history repeats itself as the year 2022 winds down

 A final look to EPFR-tracked equity funds in December 2022, with alternative, balanced, bond and money market funds experiencing significant redemptions as investors grapple with a highly uncertain outlook for the first half of next year.